Urban Villages Initiative

 A headline action within the NI Executive’s Together: Building a United Community (T:BUC) Strategy

-The Urban Villages Initiative is designed to improve good relations outcomes and develop thriving places where there has previously been a history of deprivation and community tension.
+The Urban Villages Initiative is a headline action of the Together: Building a United Community (T:BUC) Strategy.
+It is designed to improve good relations outcomes and develop thriving places where there has previously been a history of deprivation and community tension.

 The Urban Villages Initiative is shaped and delivered in partnership with local communities and has three core aims: